 The Art of 9x9 Go

 PDF book (340 pages) that compiles the selected 9x9 game records of the greatest 9x9 Go players in history (since 1968).
-This book will be an accompany material of the ninth edition, at https://artof9x9.wordpress.com
+See the Books Website

 1968 Go Seigen